alveusgg/extension/README.md

 4. Start the development server with `npm start`

 There are two ways to run the extension.
 You can either add it to a channel on Twitch, or use the developer rig to test locally.
+Testing via Twitch itself is recommend here, as the developer rig runs a rather outdated version of Chromium and often isn't the best experience.

 ## Running via Twitch